An Incentive-Compatible Semi-Parallel Proof-of-Work Protocol: Proposed Protocol Description

 To have a valid ledger, we need the ledger associated with $\omega^h_{i,1}$ of the initiator proof $w^h_i$ to be valid, i.e., the transaction ledger that an initiator proof accepts for the previous block height needs to be semantically correct with respect to the complete ledger history.
 Notice that, even if the other proposed ledgers of block height $h-1$ are invalid, as long as the associated PoW solutions are valid, they can be used by an initiator proof of block height $h$ as valid votes in the summary section, i.e., $\omega^h_{i,2}$.
 In other words, as long as $f_H(\omega^{h-1}_{j})<T_L$, then $\omega^{h-1}_{j}$ can be used in $\omega^{h}_{i,2}$ even if the associated proposed ledger is not valid or withheld.

 After the aggregate work at a cluster of block height $h-1$ reaches $L$ votes, the ledger of the proof that offers the most fees is expected to be shared with the network within a reasonable time (grace period) such as maximum network delays $\Delta+\delta$.
 Here, $\Delta$ is the maximum network delay when sending a transaction ledger of a block, whereas $\delta$ is the maximum network delay of sending a proof.
 If the ledger that offers the most fees is not shared within the grace period, the ledger offering second most fees (and the others if necessary) is shared.
-At this point, honest miners can accept any valid ledger that has the most aggregate work and keep mining on it.
-Moreover, in this case, the proof associated with the ledger that was not shared can still be included as a valid vote and its aggregate work is counted towards the heaviest chain however the prover will be punished by not receiving the coinbase reward.
-Thus, it is in the interest of any miner (including the adversary) to share its ledger within the grace period if it offers the most fees.
+Moreover, in this case, the proof associated with the ledger that was not shared can still be included as a valid vote and its aggregate work is counted towards the heaviest chain.

-In practice, the coinbase rewards are much higher than transaction fees thus it is not worth risking the coinbase rewards by creating false promises about the ledger fees.
 To decrease the effect of adversarial ledger not being shared in a grace period which slightly delays the transition to the next height, we could allow a bit more than $L+1$ proofs, where the reward split for extra proofs could be omitted as well if the ledger offering most fees is not shared.
 We leave these minor adjustments to specific protocol implementations.
+Note that, as it is common in the literature and the practice, we assume honest miners echo the messages they receive, hence all honest miners eventually receive the adversarial ledger if one of them receives it.

-\section{Analysis of the proposed protocol}
+\section{Analysis of the Proposed Protocol}

-In this section, we analyze the the superior properties our protocol inherits from the existing PoW protocols \cite{btc-whitepaper,PHANTOM_GHOSTDAG,bitcoin_ng,decor+}.
+In this section, we analyze the superior properties our protocol inherits from the existing PoW protocols \cite{btc-whitepaper,PHANTOM_GHOSTDAG,bitcoin_ng,decor+}.
 We start analyzing the resilience against double-spending, i.e., the consistency.
 Then, we consider the proof withholding attacks and show the resilience using an MDP analysis.
 We also consider the fairness of the transaction fee distribution rule of our protocol.

-\subsection{Consistency attacks}
+\subsection{Consistency Attacks}